datalad-handbook/book/docs/usecases/supervision.rst

       install (ok: 1)
       save (ok: 1)

-The yoda principle and the data installation created a comprehensive directory structure and configured the ``code\`` directory to be tracked in Git, to allow for easy, version-controlled modifications without the necessity to learn about locked content in the annex.
+The YODA principle and the data installation created a comprehensive directory structure and configured the ``code\`` directory to be tracked in Git, to allow for easy, version-controlled modifications without the necessity to learn about locked content in the annex.